learex-zz/macOS-eGPU/README.md

 `--unlockNvidia | -N`

 Specify that NVIDIA eGPU support shall be unlocked. *patch by @fr34k, @goalque*
 The unlock NVIDIA parameter tells the script to make the Mac compatible with NVIDIA eGPUs.
-This is only required for macOS 10.13.4.
+This is only required for macOS 10.13.4 and macOS 10.13.5.
 This might cause issues/crashes with AMD graphics cards (external).

 `--unlockT82 | -T`